vacp2p/rfc/content/docs/rfcs/71/README.md

 Push notification for iOS and Android devices can only be implemented by relying on [APN](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1), Apple Push Notification, service for iOS or [Firebase](https://firebase.google.com/) for Android.

 For some Android devices, foreground services are restricted, requiring a user to grant authorization to applications to use foreground notifications.
 Apple iOS devices restrict notifications to a few internal functions that every application can not use.
 Applications on iOS can request execution time when they are in the background.
-This has a limited set of use cases for example, it will not schedule any time if the application was force quit.
+This has a limited set of use cases for example, it will not schedule any time if the application was closed with force quit.
 Requesting execution time is not responsive enough to implement a push notification system.
 Status provides a set of methods to acheive push notification services.

 Since this can not be safely implemented in a privacy-preserving manner, clients need to be given an option to opt-in to receive and send push notifications.
 They are disabled by default.